wh-alice/mig_visualstudio/vs/designers/introduction-to-wpf.md

  [!code-xml[IntroToWPFSnippets#LayoutMARKUP](../designers/codesnippet/Xaml/introduction-to-wpf_1.xaml)]

  The <xref:System.Windows.Controls.DockPanel> allows the child <xref:System.Windows.Controls.TextBox> controls to tell it how to arrange them.
-To do this, the <xref:System.Windows.Controls.DockPanel> implements a <xref:System.Windows.Controls.DockPanel.Dock*> property that is exposed to the child controls to allow each of them to specify a dock style.
+To do this, the <xref:System.Windows.Controls.DockPanel> implements a <xref:System.Windows.Controls.DockPanel.Dock%2A> property that is exposed to the child controls to allow each of them to specify a dock style.

 > [!NOTE]
 >  A property that is implemented by a parent control for use by child controls is a WPF construct called an [attached property](https://msdn.microsoft.com/en-us/library/ms749011\(v=vs.100\).aspx).